numenta/nupic.core-legacy/README.md

 | digestpp.zip           | https://github.com/kerukuro/digestpp/archive/36fa6ca2b85808bd171b13b65a345130dbe1d774.zip |

  * note1: Version 0.2.2 of libyaml is broken so use the master for the repository.
- * note2: Version 0.6.2 of yaml-cpp is broken so use the master from the repository.
  * note3: Boost is not required for any compiler that supports C++17 with `std::filesystem` (MSVC2017, gcc-8, clang-9).
  * note4: Data used for demo.
-Not required.
+Not required to run but the build expects it.

 ## Testing